Here are the Republican senators to watch on tax reform

 Wisconsin’s Sen. Ron Johnson originally wasn't too big of a supporter of the tax bill, but after meeting with Senate leadership and Trump, he voted it through the Budget Committee.

 He told Fox News that Trump promised to fix some of the problems he had with the measure and would work with them as the bill moves to the full Senate.
-Johnson voted to move the legislation out of the Senate Budget Committee Tuesday and said he's been assured that his concerns with pass-throughs will be addressed.
+Johnson's spokesperson said the senator would vote for the bill because of concessions made on pass through taxes.

 Susan Collins